 Sometimes it's simpler to show someone what's on your screen than it is to explain it.
 Windows lets you take a picture of the screen so you can save, print, or share what you see.
 This is referred to as taking a screenshot or screen capture.

 You can take a screenshot and automatically save it as a file, take a screenshot without saving it as a file, or take a screenshot of only one window (instead of the whole screen).

 The screen will dim for a moment when the screen is copied and saved as a file in the Screenshots folder (which is in your Pictures folder).

 A picture of the screen is copied and you can paste it wherever you'd like.

 Tap or click the window you want to capture.

 A picture of the window is copied and you can paste it wherever you'd like.

 On some keyboards, PrtScn might appear as PrtSc or a similar abbreviation.

-Certain laptops and other devices lack a PrtScn key or might use a different key combination to take screen shots.
+Certain laptops and other devices don't have a PrtScn key or might use a different key combination to take screenshots.
 Check the manual that came with your laptop or device for more info.

 Another way to capture a picture of part of the screen is to use the Windows Snipping Tool.
 To learn more, see Use Snipping Tool to capture screen shots.